Have you ever wondered if rabbits can eat onions?

 How Much Onions Will Kill a Rabbit?

-It's difficult to determine the exact amount of onion that will kill a rabbit, as individual rabbits may react differently to toxic compounds.
-But, even a small amount can be harmful and potentially fatal.
+Determining the exact amount of onion that will kill a rabbit is difficult, as individual rabbits may react differently to toxic compounds.

 Can Rabbits Eat Onions Peel?